Many clicks but no inquiries: The systemic causes and their solutions for B2B companies

 Solution: Leading indicators framework and multi-touch attribution models

-Focus on leading indicators such as demo requests, content downloads, and engagement metrics that show short-term optimization success.
-An increase in qualified demo requests by 150% is a valid success indicator, even if it only becomes evident in closed deals six months later.
+Focus on leading indicators such as demo requests, content downloads, and engagement metrics that reflect optimization success in the short term.
+A 150% increase in qualified demo requests is a valid success indicator, even if it only shows in closed deals 6 months later.

 Challenge 3: Internal resource limitations for continuous optimization